flohw/dotfiles/zsh/README.md

 ## Plugins

 All external plugins configuration are placed in this directory.
 They should be installed via git submodule.
-All plugins loaded via packages must be placed in `lib/plugins` file
+All plugins loaded via packages must be placed in `lib/plugins` file.

 ## Improvements

-- [ ] Zsh theme management with powerline9k
-- [ ] Improve usage of compiled source files
 - [ ] Improve completion
     - [ ] Directories are not or partially completed
 - [x] Create variables to store cache dir and specific compiled files